ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 /* ASCII encoded URL. e.g., "https://example.com" */
 opaque Url<1..2^16-1>;

-Duration uint64; /* Number of seconds elapsed between two instants */
+uint64 Duration; /* Number of seconds elapsed between two instants */

-Time uint64; /* seconds elapsed since start of UNIX epoch */
+uint64 Time; /* seconds elapsed since start of UNIX epoch */

 /* An interval of time of length duration, where start is included and (start + duration) is excluded. */